6 Tips To Help Balance Your Pools Chemicals

 1. Understanding pH Balance

-A pH level measures the acidity or basicity of your pool’s water.
+A pH level measures the acidity of your pool’s water.
 It runs on a scale of 0-14, with 7 being neutral.
 Ideally, your pool’s pH level should range between 7.2 and 7.6.
 Pool owners need to monitor the pH level frequently and maintain a constant neutral level.
 When your pool pH level becomes too acidic this can cause surface corrosion.
 Further, a pool’s acidity greatly affects swimmers’ skin potentially causing irritation, itching, and redness.
 If your pool level is too high (basic not acidic), your pool water will be cloudy, leaving swimmers’ skin feeling dry.

-2. Chemicals To Balance pH
+2. Chemicals to Balance pH

 Pool professionals use specific chemicals such as dry acid or muriatic acid to reduce the pH level.
 You can also help maintain pH levels using a product called soda ash.
 All these chemicals can help maintain the pH level in pools.
 But take heed!
 These chemicals require careful handling and should be kept in a hard to reach area, and always out of direct sunlight.
 To be safe, consult a pool maintenance professional to dispense these products into your pool and monitor your pool’s pH levels regularly.

-3. Invest In A Pool Testing Kit
+3. Invest in a Pool Testing Kit

 Test kits measure 4 important chemical levels in your pool: pH, chlorine, total alkalinity, and calcium hardness.
 It is imperative to purchase a reliable testing kit for your pool to make sure that the levels are up to regulation.
 This way, you can identify which chemicals need to be added to keep your swimming pool pristine with the correct pH level.